In this article, you will learn

 General Settings

-In the section General Settings, Global Settings for variable data are defined.
-The configured settings can be applied across all tools and objects.
+The section General Settings defines Global Settings for the variable data.
+The configured settings can be applied to all tools and objects.

-Figure 7: The Settings options in the General Settings area
+Figure 7: The Settings options in the section General Settings

 The following options are available in the settings area: